Towns and villages in the Oxfordshire Cotswolds

 Constructed by landscape gardener, John Loudon, as part of an extensive park overlooking the Worton Valley, Great Tew is a ‘picture book’ village with thatched cottages and gabled roofs, mullioned windows and colourful gardens.

-7. Add Filkins to your Itinerary
+9. Add Standlake to your Itinerary

 Type